 Technical Sergeant (E-6)

 The Technical Sergeant (TSgt) is the second level of the Non-Commissioned Officer (NCO) ranks in the Space Force.
 Technical Sergeants are qualified to perform highly complex technical duties in addition to providing supervision.
 In addition, they're responsible for the career development of each subordinate under their supervision.

 It is the TSgt's responsibility to ensure that all enlisted personnel have the tools, training and support they need to achieve maximum performance and accomplish total mission effectiveness.
 In the Air Force, the average active duty time service-wide for promotion to the rank of Technical Sergeant is 12 years.

 The promotion process for Tech Sergeant is identical to the process for promotion to Staff Sergeant, except for the minimum requirements of 5 years Time-in-Serve (TIS) and 23 months Time-in-Grade (TIG), in addition to achieving a 7-skill level.

 Space Force Senior Non-Commissioned Officer (SNCO) Ranks (E-7 through E-9)

 Space Force enlisted members E-7 and above are referred to as SNCOs.
-Space Force SNCOs are expected to set the highest standards of personal integrity, loyalty, leadership, dedication and devotion to duty including upholding Air Force policies, traditions, and standards.
+Space Force SNCOs are expected to set the highest standards of personal integrity, loyalty, leadership, dedication and devotion to duty including upholding policies, traditions and standards.